Manchester Peace Park, Kosovo

 It was there that the recovering children found hope and comfort in the city’s safe, well-tended public parks where Kosovar refugees gathered.
-Inspired by these scenes, Manchester Aid to Kosovo (MAK), a humanitarian charity founded in response to the moving news reports of ethnic cleansing, took up the idea of creating something similar for the people of Podujevo themselves.
+Inspired by these scenes, Manchester Aid to Kosovo (MaK), a humanitarian charity founded in response to the moving news reports of ethnic cleansing, took up the children's idea of creating something similar for the people of Podujevo themselves.

 Restoring degraded lands and re-building shattered lives often go hand-in-hand.
 Eden has gained invaluable experience of landscape restoration from the construction of the Eden Project itself, within a former clay pit.

 A team of Eden horticulturalists, landscapers and artists worked closely with MAK and Podujevo's residents to develop a suitable design for the space.

 But it was local children and volunteers that put in much of the hard graft, planting some 10,000 bulbs and 2,000 trees and shrubs, many of which were chosen as favourite plants of lost family members.

 As new funds are secured, more and more of the inspirational plans for the 22-acre site are becoming reality.
 Work is now underway on much needed grass sports pitches.